cs-uob/COMS10014/docs/assessment.md

 **Calculators are not allowed on this exam.** The exam questions will be written with this in mind.
 You will not be expected to calculate the cosine of the square root of 5 in your head, or anything like that; for most questions relating to logic, sets, and functions a calculator would not be much use in the first place.
 For the combinatorics and probability part, you will be expected to be able to do simple arithmetic either in your head or longhand on paper, e.g. expressing 3/7 to three decimal places.
 <!-- If you have forgotten how to do this, you are at university now - you will need to teach yourself that part again. -->

-  - You will be able to bring in one sheet of A4 paper, double-sided, with your own original handwritten notes.
-Photocopies or computer-generated notes are not allowed.
+  - You will be able to bring in one sheet of A4 paper, double-sided notes (either handwritten or printed out).

   - You must bring a pencil and eraser to the exam, and you must use these (not a pen) to fill in the answer sheets.